ergonode/docs/docs/community/contribution.md

 - frontend repository [issues][github-frontend-issue]
 - docker repository [issues][github-docker-issue]

 Or if you see errors in the documentation you can report them [here][github-docs-issue]

+Only delegated people (with access) can label issue.
+We have to verify if the issue is not a feature, nor the thing that we haven't though of yet.

+#### How to make a pull request with a Bugfix?

+- Follow the [guidelines][pull-request-guidelines]

+**Example**

+- Pull request is resolving an issue for version **1.1**.
+- Master branch is working at **1.3**.
+- Each bug should be fixed in a branch outgoing from related version (you may fix the bug in one branch and then cherry-pick specified commits):
+  - Create branch from:
+    - `release/1.1`
+    - `release/1.2`
+    - `master`
+  - Add note to `CHANGELOG.md` following pattern
+    - **bugfix \[#issue]\(link to issue) short description (nickname)**
+  - Make pull request to each `release/x.x` branch

+**Conclusions**

+- Pull request with bug resolving should be created for only supported versions.
+- We shall be removing unsupported branches.

 ## Coding Rules
 ---